 You may have noticed a spring and ball in the animation above.
 This is a “detent mechanism,” which serves to keep the rails from moving except when pushed by the shift lever.
 When shifting gears, the spring is compressed and the rail travels under the rolling ball until the ball lands in the new slot.
 Each rail has its own spring and ball, and there are slots in the rail for the ball to fit into (which can be seen in the pictures above).

 You can see in picture below that the springs fit into tubes on the underside of the transmission case lid:

 OK, enough technical stuff.
 We need to find out if our damaged but repaired shifter mechanism works, or if all of the hard work rehabilitating it up was in vain.
 We reassembled the mechanism, and reattached it to the transmission case lid:

 Finally, we were ready to try out the shifter mechanism:

 In the video you can see that we were able to engage every gear successfully, and despite the loss of metal the mechanism worked correctly and didn’t allow any unnatural acts (e.g. engaging multiple gears at once).
 Moving the shifter required more effort than we expected, but that will probably change once we oil the mechanism.

-Next time we are going to take a break from the transmission and work on the front wheels.
+In the next post, we take a break from the transmission and work on the front wheels.
 Stay tuned for more updates on Project Super C.

 The FBN℠ team is growing!
 Join our team in Sioux Falls, SD, San Carlos, CA or in the field supporting farmers face to face.